-All Mycobacteria species contain mycolic acids in there cell walls.
+All Mycobacteria species contain mycolic acids in their cell walls.
 These mycolic acids produce a profile on high performance liquid chromatography (HPLC) that varies by species.
-Mycolic acids are extracted from unknown Mycobacteria cultures and are quantified and identified through the HPLC process.
-All profiles produced from the HPLC are compared against an FDA approved mycolic acid profile library, then named according to similarity to that library.
+Mycolic acids are extracted from unknown Mycobacteria cultures then quantified and identified through the HPLC process.
+All profiles produced from the HPLC are compared against an FDA approved mycolic acid profile library and named according to their similarity with bacterial species included within the library.

 High Pressure Liquid Chromatography-MIDI System

 Submit isolates using the tuberculosis (TB) Category A carrier provided by the MSPHL in accordance with the Infectious Substance, Category A shipping guidelines.

 High Performance Liquid Chromatography (HPLC) is only used with cultures as a way to successfully identify positive Acid Fast Bacilli (AFB) cultures; we do not use HPLC on clinical specimens.